 So I was anxious.
 I fully admit to feel the weight of time on my shoulder as I waited for this senior member of staff, who I will never meet, to make the final decision.
 There was a brief blip when one part of the process didn’t go according to plan, and that both concerned and frustrated me – but I’m fortunate to be working with some excellent professionals, and one of them was able to allay my concerns.

-I’m also working with an excellent set of foster carers; the more I’ve got to know them, the more I’ve come to respect how knowledgeable and wise they are.
+I’m also working with an excellent set of foster carers; the more I’ve got to know them, the more I’ve come to respect them.
 I have valued their counsel during this process more than they will ever appreciate – even on the off-chance they ever stumbled across this blog, that simple sentence will never convey the depth of respect I have for them – and they talked me through various vagaries of process local to the area.

-And then, like a bolt out of the blue, the Decision Maker returned their decision (the lack of gender isn’t an affectation – I genuinely don’t even know their gender) and the plan was on!
-It was like a rock to the side of the head, if you’ll pardon the rough and ready analogy there; I was thrown somewhat, although we’d all agreed the plan the week before, and only then did I allow myself the chance to get excited … and nervous … and perhaps a little proud as well.
+And then, like a bolt out of the blue, the Decision Maker returned their decision (the lack of gender isn’t an affectation – I genuinely don’t know anything about them) and the plan was on!
+It was like a rock to the side of the head, if you’ll pardon the rough and ready analogy; I was thrown somewhat, although we’d all agreed the plan the week before, and only then did I allow myself the chance to get excited … and nervous … and perhaps a little proud as well.
 At that moment, I became dad.

 Fortunately, my son’s carers are caring, compassionate, and direct – they have the child’s best interest at heart, are absolutely focused on his needs, and tell it like it is.
 They’re my kind of people.
 We’ve agreed to communicate directly, and treat the plan for what it is – a living document that might well need to change depending on what my son needs.